mssalvatore/tmpwatcher/README.md

 Options can be loaded from a config file if OWWatcher is invoked with the `--config-path` option.
 An example config file can be found at `./owwatcher/owwatcher-default.conf`.

+### Run directly

+OWWatcher can be run directly from this repository by running `python3 -m owwatcher`

 ### If installed as a snap